StatsvizInc/StatsvizInc.github.io/_posts/2024-10-23-why-log-returns.md

 ---
 layout: post
-title: "Why use log returns"
+title: "The two reasons to use log returns"
 author: StatsViz Inc.
 tags: [concept]
 ---

-## Time Additivity
+## They add up
 * Log returns allow us to assess cumulative returns over time by simply adding individual log returns.
 * This is particularly useful in trading charts for analyzing returns over longer periods, which can be beneficial for tracking assets like the VIX Index.
 * Simple returns require more complex compounding, making them harder to work with in time-series contexts.

-## Normality Assumption and Handling Extreme Values
+## They normalize extreme values
 * Log returns help transform financial data closer to a normal distribution (bell-shaped), which can make trading tools and statistical models easier to interpret
 * Extreme values and outliers tend to be moderated compared to simple returns, which is crucial when visualizing trading charts.
 * Log returns interpret price changes proportionally rather than absolutely.
 For instance, a stock’s move from $100 to $110 has the same log return as a move from $200 to $220, making percentage changes more intuitive.